 DEVELOPMENT IN THE CORRIDOR.
 These lands buffer and connect streams, lakes, wetlands, and natural areas in order to protect their natural resource values.
 Development proceeds but does so in a way that preserves the healthy functioning of lands and waters by using best management practices.
-In this context, conservation must be incorporated into the development process.
+In this context conservation must be incorporated into the development process.
 Tools include:

-- Conservation design and low impact development.
+Conservation design and low impact development.
 Encourage conservation design and low impact development practices through ordinances.
-Examples include the City of Lino Lakes, Chisago City, Marine on St. Croix, and St. Croix County, Wisconsin.
-These kinds of examples of conservation development designs and approaches are widely available.
-They also preserve large natural areas, manage stormwater ecologically, minimize land clearing and grading, reduce infrastructure costs (e.g., sewers, curbs, gutters, irrigated turf grass, pavement, utility run lengths), and promote stewardship of natural resources.
-Low impact development practices often focus on stormwater management, and performance standards can be established to address specific needs with regard to rate, volume, infiltration, and water quality.
-Incentives to landowners include accelerated permitting, variances, and increased density. - Natural resource protection ordinances include structural setbacks and ecological buffers based on best available science.
-Examples exist for streams, shorelands, and wetland buffer ordinances; floodplain ordinances; forest and woodland protection; and, erosion control.
+Examples include the City of Lino Lakes, Chisago City, Marine on St. Croix, and St. Croix County, WI.
+These types of examples of conservation development designs and approaches are widely available, 45 And they preserve large natural areas, manage stormwater ecologically, minimize land clearing and grading, reduce infrastructure costs (e.g., sewers, curbs, gutters, irrigated turf grass, pavement, utility run lengths), and promote stewardship of natural resources.
+Low-impact development practices often focus on stormwater management, and performance standards can be established to address specific needs with regard to rate, volume, infiltration, and water quality.
+Incentives to landowners include accelerated permitting, variances, and increased density.